maciejkuran/form-validation-API/README.md

 ## Contribution

-Hey there, awesome folks! 👋 We're on a mission to make magic happen, and we need your collaboration superpowers!
+Hey there, awesome folks! 👋 I am on a mission to make magic happen, and I may need your collaboration superpowers!
 Let's team up, share ideas, and pool our talents to create something useful 🚀💫.
 Feel free to `fork` repo and `pull requests` or submit your request via `issues`.

 #CollaborationNation